chisomije92/contact-manager/README.md

-# Hux Contact Manager - Next.js Application
+# Contact Manager - Next.js Application

 Welcome to the Hux Contact Manager, a Next.js application for managing your contacts.